Hi! 🙂

 An AD shapes the visual framework of a project, guiding its creative vision and ensuring every element stays cohesive with the concept, brand, and message from start to finish.

-But to be honest, beyond generative tools, AI in all its forms plays a transversal role across everything I do, enhancing creativity and streamlining workflows in many different ways.”visual
+So at the end, AI simply seems to be for me a wide new skillset that plays a transversal role across everything I do, enhancing creativity and streamlining workflows in many different ways.